-TABLE: Comparison of Proportion of Patients Along HCV Continuum of Care antiretroviral agents (ARVs) must be considered prior to initiation of HCV treatment.
+TABLE: Comparison of Proportion of Patients Along HCV Continuum of Care

 The Washington DC Veterans Affairs Medical Center (DC-VAMC) provides comprehensive care for veterans in the greater metropolitan area of the District of Columbia.
 The Infectious Disease Clinic at the DC-VAMC offers HIV care under a multidisciplinary model comprised of physicians, nurse practitioners, psychologists, social workers, and pharmacists.
 From 2008-13, pegylated interferon-based regimens were used to treat HCV infection.
 Beginning in 2014, DAAs became the preferred treatment.
 We describe the HCV Continuum of Care (CoC) at the DC-VAMC for both HCV monoinfected and HIV/HCV coinfected individuals treated between 2008 and 2015.